What is cultivated meat?

 Further scaling will require commercial production in significantly larger facilities than what currently exists.
 Scaling will also require solving an array of complex challenges that will influence the cost of production.
 These challenges span five key areas: cell lines, cell culture media, bioprocess design, scaffolding, and end product design and characterization.

-Solving these challenges and propelling the cultivated meat industry to maturity will require an influx of funding from both the public and private sectors.
-New courses, research centers, and training programs for scientists, as well as policy work and regulatory action will accelerate progress.
+Solving these challenges and propelling the cultivated meat industry to maturity will require an influx of public and private sector funding.
+New courses, research centers, and training programs for scientists, as well as policy work and regulatory action, will accelerate progress.
+The field will also need new companies, contributions from existing food and life science companies, and openness to collaboration from other cultivated meat companies.
+Talented scientists, businesspeople, and other contributors along the value chain must fill many new career opportunities.

 Color and line icon of stem cells for cultured meat concept